swaxi/GEOL-QMAPS/README.md

 2) Spatial subset extraction to new project

 Done, but what to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?
+Maybe clip to polygon?

 3) Merge projects